When using the

-fetch() method contains the information about the request and the response of the network request including headers, status code, and status message.
+Response object contains information about the network request and its response, including headers, status codes, and status messages.

-Here is an example that downloads the Google homepage as an HTML string and prints it on the console:
+Here's an example that demonstrates how to download the Google homepage and display it as an HTML string in the console:

 fetch('https://www.google.com') .then(response => response.text()) .then(html => console.log(html)) .catch(error => console.error(error));

 text() method, the response body is returned as a string.
 For further details on response formats in the Fetch API, you can refer to this article.